-Living in or traveling to Southeast Asia, South and Central America, Sub-Saharan Africa, and parts of the Caribbean can increase your risk of contracting the dengue virus.
-These patients are also at higher risk:
+Living in or traveling in Southeast Asia, South and Central America, sub-Saharan Africa, and parts of the Caribbean can increase your chance of contracting the dengue virus.
+Other people at higher risk include:

 - infants and small children